 The maximum amount which can be added to an ISA in the tax year 2018/19 is £20,000 and this allowance is to remain the same for the next tax year.
 Both spouses are entitled to their own allowance, but an unused ISA allowance cannot be carried forward.
 So, if you do not use your ISA allowance by 5 April 2019 you will lose the opportunity to do so.

 Who received a ‘gift’ and who was left with a ‘lump of coal’ this festive season?...

 It’s been over a month since the Chancellor Philip Hammond stood up and gave his Autumn Budget announcements but for individuals there were a number of changes which were announced that are worthy of a reminder.
 Some of these we were already aware of but there were also a few changes which came as a bit of a surprise.

-This article is the first in a series in which we focus on property issues in our bi-monthly e-newsletter for individuals and their families, Pathfinder – personal tax and wealth (sign up here).
+This article is the third in a series in which we focus on property issues in our bi-monthly e-newsletter for individuals and their families, Pathfinder – personal tax and wealth (sign up here).
 Over the next few editions of the e-newsletter we will further explore the most common property tax issues our clients are asking us about.
 Whether a landlord, or simply someone looking to utilise property as an investment for their (and their family’s) future, this series will seek to advise you on your options, and prevent you from falling foul of any unforeseen tax implications!